jonathangaldino/weather-cli/DEVELOPMENT.md

 2. Create an account in IP API
 3. Copy the .env.example file to a new file called .env
 4. Put the API keys of both service inside.

+P.s: if you want to call `outside` from anywhere in your computer, make sure to run `$ npm link`